dlclass2019/dlclass2019.github.io/_posts/2019-12-15-generalization.markdown

 **Fig 2.** Test performance of Kernal ridge regression on MNIST digits for various values of regularization parameter $$ \lambda $$
 <br /><br />

-We can observe that on a contrary, the out-of-sample error is decreasing as we decrease the value of $$ \lambda $$.
+We can observe that on the contrary, the out-of-sample error is decreasing as we decrease the value of $$ \lambda $$.
 Also, for virtually all pairs of digits, the best out-of-sample performance is achieved at $$ \lambda = 0$$.
 This phenomenon is often called _implicit regularization_ for interpolated minimum-norm solutions in Kernal ridge regression.

 ## References
 * Bartlett, Peter L and Mendelson, Shahar Rademacher and Gaussian complexities: Risk bounds and structural results JMLR 2002